syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 paragraph = section.AddParagraph()
 'Set outline level for paragraph. paragraph.ParagraphFormat.OutlineLevel = OutlineLevel.Level2
+'Append text.
 paragraph.AppendText("Outline Level Paragraph")
 'Set the outline levels.
 tableOfContent.UseOutlineLevels = True
+'Add a section into the Word document. section = document.AddSection()
+'Add a paragraph to the section. paragraph = section.AddParagraph()
+'Append a field to the paragraph. paragraph.AppendField("Table of Entry Field", FieldType.FieldTOCEntry) 'Indicate whether to use table entry fields. tableOfContent.UseTableEntryFields = True
 'Update the table of content.
 document.UpdateTableOfContents()
 'Save a Word document.